-Members of the responsible office and other subject matter experts, as appropriate, attend the Policy Review Group (PRG) meeting to discuss the policy, procedures and related documents and respond to questions.
-The PRG reviews the draft for understandability, practicality, implementability and potential impact
+Subject matter experts and other members of the responsible office attend the Policy Review Group (PRG) meeting to discuss the policy, procedures and related documents and respond to questions.
+The PRG reviews the draft for understandability, practicality, implementability and potential impact.

 The responsible office considers feedback, researches questions, and revises the draft policy, procedures, and related documents, as appropriate.

 The responsible office revises the policy based on feedback from the Policy Review Group.
 Policy and Operational Excellence posts the revised draft in 30-Day Review, an opportunity for the campus community to review and comment on new and revised policies.
 The responsible office considers the feedback received and revises the draft policy, as appropriate.

 Policy and Operational Excellence forwards the final policy draft to university legal counsel for review and makes any recommended revisions.

 Policy and Operational Excellence prepares the policy for presidential signature and forwards to the responsible executive.